Sales at Apple’s Irish holding company rise 13.1% to $155.8bn

 Apple Operations International (AOI), which is registered to the company’s Holyhill campus in Cork, covers most of Apple’s non-US subsidiaries.
 It manufactures and develops everything from the company’s iPhone and iPad products to Mac computers and audio devices to its software and digital content through the App Store and Apple Music service.

-The company paid $6.66 billion in tax on net income of $40 billion across a number of countries where Apple operates, but the figure excludes US-based taxes, including that paid on the $37 billion repatriated by the company under changes made to the US tax system under Donald Trump.
+The accounts show a tax charge of $6.66 billion on net income of more than $40 billion across a number of countries where Apple operates.
+The figure excludes US-based taxes, including that paid on the $37 billion repatriated by the company under changes made to the US tax system under Donald Trump.
+The accounts do not show that corporate tax paid in Ireland and the charge is to take account of expected payments across a number of jurisdictions.

-The $6.66 billion tax bill equates to an effective tax rate of 14 per cent, excluding the US.
+The $6.66 billion tax bill equates to an effective tax rate of 14 per cent.

 Expenses